-For the reasons above, we suggest the IASB to extend the scope of the Primary Financial Statements project and to undertake a targeted review of IAS 7 in the light of the proposals on the new structure and content of the statement of profit or loss.
-Should the IASB decide not to align the categories of the statement of profit or loss with the corresponding categories of the statement of cash flows, we strongly recommend to use different terms when describing the new categories of the statement of profit or loss.
+For the reasons above, we suggest the IASB launch a separate project for undertaking a review of IAS 7 in the light of the proposals on the new structure and content of the statement of profit or loss.
+Should the IASB decide not to align the categories of the statement of profit or loss with the corresponding categories of the statement of cash flows, we strongly recommend using different terms when describing the new categories of the statement of profit or loss.

-To further enhance understandability, we recommend the IASB to include a definition of the new categories - 'operating', 'investing' and 'financing' - in Appendix A of the new IFRS Standard.
-Currently, such definitions are missing.
+To enhance the understandability of the new proposals further, we recommend the IASB to include definitions for each of the new categories - 'operating', 'investing' and 'financing' - in Appendix A of the new IFRS Standard.